routegy/routegy-docs/app/docs/reference/touchpoints.md

 Touchpoints are where interactions occur within locations of a workspace.

 A person interacting with a Touchpoint can potentially create a [touch](/reference/touches.html).

-Some examples of a Touchpoint could be:

-* Refrigerator
-* Coffee machine
-* Projector
-* Whiteboard
-* Bathroom stall
-* Conference table
-* Supply cabinet
-* Fax machine

 ## Relations